 Willman 1.
 This image from the Sloan Digital Sky Survey has been processed to highlight Willman 1 (white blob) amongst the foreground stars.
 Credit: Beth Willman/New York University/Sloan Digital Sky Survey).

-Willman 1 (Wil 1) is a satellite galaxy of our own Milky Way, which is by far the smallest galaxy known.
+Willman 1 (Wil 1) is a satellite galaxy of our own Milky Way and by far the smallest galaxy known.
 It was discovered in 2004 by Beth Willman of New York University, orbits 120,000 light-years from the center of the Milky Way Galaxy.

 Measurements made by a team of astronomers led by Nicolas Martin of the Max Planck Institute for Astronomy in Heidelberg, Germany, and published in 2007, shown that the stars within Willman 1 are moving at an exceptionally low velocity implying that this dwarf system has a very small gravitational pull equivalent to a mass of only about 500,000 times that of the Sun.